OpenPrinting/pappl-retrofit/README.md

-  paper sizes, types, trays, duplex, but especially "print-color-mode" (color/monochrome), "print-quality" (draft/normal/high), and "print-content-optimize" (auto/photo/graphics/text/text&graphics) are auto-selecting the best possible PPS option settings, and that for ~10000 PPD files without any manually created database of option presets (no one will take the time for that).
+  paper sizes, types, trays, duplex, but especially "print-color-mode" (color/monochrome), "print-quality" (draft/normal/high), and "print-content-optimize" (auto/photo/graphics/text/text&graphics) are auto-selecting the best possible PPD option settings, and that for ~10000 PPD files without any manually created database of option presets (no one will take the time for that).

-- If you want to get the last bits out of your printer and therefore want to override the automatic settings done by the standard job IPP attributes you can always move the option settings on the "Printing Defaults" web interface page away from "automatic-selection" and get all the choices from the original PPD.
-Remember to go back to "automatic-selection" when done with the special job.
+- If you want to get the last bits out of your printer and therefore want to override the automatic settings done by the standard job IPP attributes you can always move the option settings on the "Printing Defaults" web interface page away from "Automatic Selection" and get all the choices from the original PPD.
+Remember to go back to "Automatic Selection" when done with the special job.

 - If "print-content-optimize" is set to "auto" the job data is pre-checked for the content.
 Images (JPEG, PNG) are considered as